PedroL22/Django-All-Auth-Login-Register-System/README.md

 # Django-Login-System
-A Login system created with Python and the Django framework.
+A Login system created with Django AllAuth.

 Just open your terminal and type 'python manage.py runserver' to test it.